-The Council works closely with the Practical Conservation Volunteers (PCV) in undertaking woodland management in the park.
+The Council has historically worked closely with volunteers in undertaking woodland management in the park.
 The work consists mainly of rhododendron and sycamore clearance to open up glades and views.
 Works also include fencing and hedging work to offer habitat and wildlife protection, footpath management, together with replacement planting.